General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 Main principles#

-The components in the datavect do not have to be directly linked to the inputs or outputs of the CTM driven by the CIF.
+The datavect components do not need to map directly to the inputs or outputs of the CTM driven by the CIF.

-Various elementary transformations are availble and can be combined by the user to go from the components to the actual inputs of the CTM or to combine the outputs of the CTM to obtain equivalents of the observation data.
-The personalized (combinations of) transformations is done through the controlvect for dealing with the inputs of the CTM (more generally, for transformations made at the beginning of the CIF’s assimilation chain) and through obsvect for dealing with the outputs of the CTM (more generally, for transormations made at the end of the CIF’s assimilation chain).
-The transformations are defined by specifying the relevant transform_pipe.
+Various elementary transformations are available and can be combined to go from the components to the actual CTM inputs, or to combine CTM outputs into observation equivalents.
+Custom (chains of) transformations are defined via controlvect for processing CTM inputs (more generally, transformations at the beginning of the CIF’s assimilation chain) and via obsvect for processing CTM outputs (transformations at the end of the chain).
+Transformations are specified using the transform_pipe key.

 Main steps for defining personalized transformations#